dotnet/docs-aspire/docs/database/azure-cosmos-db-entity-framework-component.md

 ## Example usage

-In the _Program.cs_ file of your project, call the `AddCosmosDbContext` extension to register a <xref:System.Data.Entity.DbContext?displayProperty=fullName> for use via the dependency injection container.
+In the _Program.cs_ file of your project, call the <xref:Microsoft.Extensions.Hosting.AspireAzureEFCoreCosmosDBExtensions.AddCosmosDbContext%2A> extension to register a <xref:System.Data.Entity.DbContext?displayProperty=fullName> for use via the dependency injection container.

 ```csharp
 builder.AddCosmosDbContext<MyDbContext>("cosmosdb");
 ```

-You can then retrieve the `DbContext` instance using dependency injection.
+You can then retrieve the <xref:Microsoft.EntityFrameworkCore.DbContext> instance using dependency injection.
 For example, to retrieve the client from a service:

 ```csharp
 public class ExampleService(MyDbContext context)